trueos/trueos-docs/trueos-handbook/using.rst

 PlexHome Theater
 ----------------

 `Plex Home Theater <https://plex.tv/>`_ is a centralized media playback system.
 The central Plex Media Server streams media to many Plex player Apps which are used to view your media library and watch shows.

 To install PlexHome Theater, use AppCafe®.
-Click the box "Search all available software" and search for "plexhometheater".
 Once installed, an entry should be added to the "Multimedia" section of the application menu of your desktop.
 You can also start this application by typing :command:`plexhometheater` from a command prompt.

 Once installed, an entry for "Plex Home Theater" will also be added to the login manager so that you can login directly to the home theater instead of a desktop.